Skip to main content

-In Neville Goddard’s teachings, the Bible is not a historical record but a symbolic guide for spiritual awakening and transformation.
-Every key figure represents a state of consciousness necessary for bringing the unseen into form.
-By examining Abraham, Jacob, Joseph, and Judah, we uncover the profound pattern of manifestation—each patriarch aligned with one of the four Gospels.
+Every key figure represents a quality of mind necessary for bringing the unseen into form (ask, believe, receive).
+By examining the core patriarchs - synonymous with dominant aspects of mind: Abraham, Jacob, Joseph, and Judah, we uncover the pattern of manifestation—each patriarch aligned with one of the four Gospels.

-Faith (Abraham) – Matthew
+✦ Faith (Abraham) – Matthew

 Abraham is the father of faith—an inner conviction in the unseen promise.
 He sets out on a journey based purely on trust in God's word, forsaking his past and the known world.
-This mirrors the Gospel of Matthew, which opens with the realization of divine promise through the genealogy of Jesus, tracing it back to David and then to Abraham:
+This mirrors the Gospel of Matthew, which opens with the realisation of divine promise through the genealogy of Jesus, tracing it back to David and then to Abraham:

-“The book of the genealogy of Jesus Christ, the son of David, the son of Abraham.” — Matthew 1:1
+“The book of the genealogy of Jesus Christ, the son of David, the son of Abraham.”

 “And he said to him, ‘Follow me.’
-And he rose and followed him.” — Matthew 9:9
+And he rose and followed him.”

 Just as Abraham abandoned the old life to walk in faith, Matthew leaves the symbols of worldly gain behind.
 Both are acts of inward trust in a higher calling.